stevinz/three-wboit/README.md

 ## License

-Subdivide is released under the terms of the MIT license, so it is free to use in your free or commercial projects.
+Released under the terms of the MIT license, so it is free to use in your free or commercial projects.

 Copyright (c) 2022 Stephens Nunnally <@stevinz>